release-engineering/fedmsg_meta_umb/datagrepper-docs/index.rst

     }

-By default, the order of rows retrieved is from newest to oldest ("descending") There is an ``order`` argument you can specify to set that how you like.
+By default, the order of rows retrieved is from newest to oldest ("descending").
+There is an ``order`` argument you can specify to set that how you like.
 The default is "desc", but you can set it to "asc" for ascending order, a.k.a. from oldest to newest.